joyme123/kubecm/README.md

 ![resource/term.gif](resource/term.gif)

-kubecm(kube config manager) is used for manager config file of kubernetes.
+kubecm(kube config manager) is used for manage config files of kubernetes clusters.

 ## Install